 The nightclubs and bars attract a grown-up good time crowd, many of them European, who love to see and be seen in the town’s famous beach clubs or in nightclubs like notorious party palace Coco Bongo.

 In keeping with the city’s egalitarian spirit, there’s something for everyone here, whether you’re after a quiet coffee in a leafy café, rustic Mexican food on the fly, or a dance-til-you-drop nightclub crawl.

-For all Playa’s whirlwind development, the town hasn’t lost the charms that first attracted visitors to this idyllic stretch of coast: beautiful beaches, perfect weather and a laid-back, welcoming ambience.
+For all Playa’s whirlwind development, the town hasn’t lost the charms that first attracted visitors to this idyllic stretch of coast: beautiful beaches, perfect weather, and a laid-back, welcoming ambiance.

 - Stroll Quinta Avenida (5th Avenue), Playa’s main promenade, which stretches from Calle 1 north to Calle 40.
 The spotlessly clean paved pedestrian zone is lined with bars, upscale boutiques blaring dance music and stores selling all manner of tourist tack.

 - Stop into the sweet whitewashed church with its glass arched window behind the altar, for extraordinary ocean views and a tranquil reprieve from the hustle and bustle.

 - Take a pit stop in Calle Corazon, a sweet horseshoe shaped street overhung with trees decked with lanterns.
 The scene is more sophisticated than that on Fifth Avenue, with chic cafes and bars lining the leafy street.